msanatan/msanatan.github.io/blog/2020/accessing-nodejs-modules-with-create-react-app-and-electron/index.md

 });
 ```

-For those curious, I created the `isDev` function based on <a rel="nofollow noopener" target="_blank" href="https://github.com/electron/electron/issues/7714#issuecomment-310885608">this response</a> to a Github issue.
+For those curious, I created the `isDev` function based on <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/electron/electron/issues/7714#issuecomment-310885608">this response</a> to a Github issue.

 So far so good!
 Let's continue by making two edits to your `package.json`.
 The first is to make the `electron.js` file we just created the starting point of our app.
 In `package.json`, add a `main` property like this: